 Campania welcomes you for your next trip: we help you choose the best area to stay in Naples!

-Naples, the third largest city in Italy with 968,736 inhabitants, is the second largest Mediterranean city after Barcelona.
-Its agglomeration has more than 4 million inhabitants, and covers 117.27 km², from the west of the Bay of Naples, to the slopes of Vesuvius, near the famous villages of Herculaneum and Pompeii.
-In other words, the city plays with fire … With more than 28 centuries of history, the city was from its foundation one of the main commercial, cultural, philosophical and political centers of the Roman Empire.
-With a wealth of gastronomic, artistic and cultural colossal, Naples is also known for the powerful Camorra – named after the Neapolitan mafia -, Vesuvius, its heritage and historical monuments.
-Staying in Naples is not difficult, the housing supply is plentiful, from the five-star hotel to the cheap hostel.
-However, prices rise in the summer.
+Naples, Italy’s third largest city, is populated by 968,736 inhabitants.
+It is the second largest Mediterranean city after Barcelona.
+More than 4 million inhabitants live in its agglomeration, which extends over 117.27 km², from the western side of the Bay of Naples, to the slopes of Mount Vesuvius, near the famous villages of Herculaneum and Pompeii.
+A densely populated city at the foot of a dangerous volcano?
+Let’s just say the city is playing with fire… Having inherited more than 28 centuries of history, the city was from its foundation one of the main commercial, cultural, philosophical, and political centers of the Roman Empire.
+Blessed with a rich gastronomic, artistic, and cultural heritage, Naples is also known for the powerful Camorra – the Neapolitan mafia -, Mount Vesuvius, and its historical landmarks.
+Staying in Naples is not difficult, you’ll find a wide range of accommodation options, from the five-star hotel to the cheap hostel.
+However, prices are higher in the summer.

-The Neapolitan territory consists of ten districts divided into thirty districts around the Amalfi Coast.
-Here is a presentation of the neighborhoods of the city to know where to stay in Naples.
+The Neapolitan territory consists of ten municipalities, which are divided into thirty districts around the Amalfi Coast.
+Here is a presentation of the neighbourhoods of the city to help you decide where to stay in Naples.

 Spaccanapoli, the historic center